arista-netdevops-community/nornir-snapshot/README.md

 # How to use nornir-snapshot

+> This README is created for MacOS or Linux.
+On Windows install WSL first.

 1. Clone this repository.
 2. Review `config.yaml`.
 Normally there is no need to adjust it, but you may check number of workers running at once.
 3. Check `defaults.yaml`.
 Generally, nothing to do here.
 Login and password are commented as get-snapshot.py will prompt for them during execution.